Attention

 Convert Docker container to Singularity

-You can convert Docker containers to a Singularity image and then run it on R&D HPC systems.
-Currently the Docker Hub is not opened on the R&D HPC systems.
-You need to do the conversion externally and then copy the image back to R&D HPC systems.
+You can convert Docker containers to a Singularity image and then run the image on R&D HPC systems.

 Build containers